 The CIA operative granting me an interview today gives me no further details about himself apart from ‘Agent in Charge of Drone Command’.
 I ask for the reasons that they have set up the Couch Heroes Initiative.

-‘Well, I think it is a good example of joined up thinking and came about through a mixture of idealistic and pragmatic reasons really.
-Idealistically we wanted to provide the opportunity for more patriotic young American citizens to protect their freedom.
-Our brave hero warrior gamers, on couches from Florida to Alaska will be forming our new frontline of defence against terror by remotely operating our arsenal of drones.
+‘Well, I think it is a good example of joined-up thinking and came about through a mixture of idealistic and pragmatic reasons really.
+Idealistically we wanted to provide the opportunity for more noble young American citizens to bravely take a stand against cowardly terrorists operating to overthrow our great nation.
+Our brave hero warrior gamers, on couches from Florida to Alaska, will be forming our new frontline of defense against terror by remotely operating our arsenal of drones.

-Pragmatically with cuts in the defence budget, we thought why pay CIA operatives to effectively play video games at Drone Command Center, when most of the population are already sitting on their couches playing video games for free?’
+Pragmatically with cuts in the defense budget, we thought why pay CIA operatives to effectively play video games at Drone Command Center when most of the population are already sitting on their couches playing video games for free?’

-On the flat screen TV in front of him is the grainy view of a house and compound in a dusty landscape.
-The compound has been reduced to rubble, dust and smoke stream from the ruins.
+On the flat-screen TV in front of him is the grainy view of a house and compound in a dusty landscape.
+The compound has been reduced to rubble, and dust and smoke stream from the ruins.